OuroborosGames/On-the-hill/oth_core/story-scrapbook/knowledge-is-power.md

 *(unlocks building: **Trade school** - costs money per turn (less than in previous option), slightly increases prestige and decreases tech)*

+### 4. Ignore CHARACTER1's proposal

+A city making money from false schools?
+This has to be one of the worst ideas you've ever heard.
+It's too stupid too work, it's immoral and it just isn't how cities make money.
+If CHARACTER1 was the one in charge, our police would be participating in burglaries and robberies instead of stopping them.

+*(slightly increases safety)*

 Event 2
 -------